 Many local and international performers have graced the stages of the Arts Center.
 One of them is the highly-talented Orlando Ballet.

 Aside from the theaters, the Arts Center is also home to the AdventHealth School of the Arts, which hosts various classes.

 The Dr. Phillips Center for the Performing Arts is now in Phase 2 of development.
 Soon enough, the Steinmetz Hall and the Green Room will be open to the public.

 What is a trip to Florida without going to at least one of the Orlando Theme Parks?

 You will be surprised to know that this US state is way more than just the beloved Disney Parks Orlando.

-Dubbed as the theme park capital of the world and also the hometown of Mickey Mouse, most of the Orlando attractions consist of top theme parks that will leave the whole family entertained.
+Dubbed the world’s theme park capital and the hometown of Mickey Mouse, most of the Orlando attractions consist of top theme parks that will entertain the whole family.

 Do you want to reminisce about your childhood days?
 Go and visit the Walt Disney World Resort.

 Get to explore the different parks in the area, namely the Animal Kingdom, Blizzard Beach Water Park, Epcot, Hollywood Studios, The Magic Kingdom, and Typhoon Lagoon.